Pep Guardiola: 2017–18: "Centurions" and first Premier League title

-2018–19 season: Domestic treble
+2018–2020: Domestic treble and Champions League disappointment

-During Guardiola's third season as manager, City signed Riyad Mahrez from Leicester City for a fee of £60 million.
-On 5 August, City began the season with a 2–0 victory over FA Cup holders Chelsea to win the 2018 FA Community Shield.
-On 24 February 2019, his side played Chelsea in the EFL Cup Final held at Wembley Stadium.
-The game ended 0–0 after extra time, but Manchester City won 4–3 on penalties to retain the trophy for the second year in a row.
-On 9 April, City faced Tottenham Hotspur for the first leg of their Champions League quarter-final, held at Tottenham's new stadium.
-The game ended in a 1–0 defeat for City.
-The second leg was held at the Etihad Stadium on 17 April, where Guardiola's side beat Tottenham 4–3, with City's last-minute fifth goal having been disallowed.
+During Guardiola's third season as manager, Manchester City signed Riyad Mahrez from Leicester City for a fee of £60 million.
+On 5 August 2018, City kicked off the season with a 2–0 victory over FA Cup holders Chelsea in the 2018 FA Community Shield.

+On 24 February 2019, Guardiola's side played Chelsea in the EFL Cup final held at Wembley.
+The match ended 0–0 after extra time, and Manchester City won 4–3 on penalties to retain the trophy for the second year in a row.
+On 9 April, City faced Tottenham Hotspur in the first leg of their Champions League quarter-finals, held at Tottenham's new stadium.
+The game ended in a 0–1 defeat for City.
+The second leg was held at the Etihad Stadium on 17 April, where Guardiola's side beat Tottenham 4–3, with City's last-minute fifth goal having been controversially disallowed.
 Due to the aggregate score being a 4–4 draw, Tottenham went through to the semi-finals on away goals.
 On 12 May, Guardiola secured a second consecutive Premier League title.
-His side finished on 98 points, one point above Liverpool, after winning 4–1 away against Brighton & Hove Albion in the final match of the season.
+His side finished on 98 points, one point above Liverpool, after a 4–1 victory at Brighton & Hove Albion in the final match of the season.
 On 18 May, City beat Watford 6–0 in the final of the FA Cup, becoming the first ever men's team in England to win a domestic treble.

-2019–20 season

-Guardiola made two major acquisitions during the summer transfer window in defender João Cancelo from Juventus for £27.4m plus Danilo, and midfielder Rodri from Atlético Madrid for a fee of £62.8 million, a club record.
-These signings meant that the value of the City squad had exceeded €1 billion, becoming the first football club in the world to achieve a squad with this value.
-City began the season on 4 August by defeating Liverpool 5–4 on penalties to win the Community Shield for a second straight year.
+Guardiola made two major acquisitions during the summer transfer window of 2019 in defender João Cancelo from Juventus for £27.4m plus Danilo and midfielder Rodri from Atlético Madrid for a fee of £62.8 million, a club record.
+These signings meant that the value of the City squad had exceeded €1 billion, becoming the first football club in the world to assemble a squad with this value.
+On 4 August 2019, City began the season with a penalty shoot-out victory against Liverpool in the Community Shield, claiming the trophy for the second straight year.
 During the match, Guardiola also became the first Premier League manager to receive a yellow card from the referee.
-On 1 March 2020, Manchester City beat Aston Villa 2–1 in the EFL Cup Final, winning Guardiola and City a third successive league cup.
-Manchester City finished second in the 2019–20 Premier League, after finishing 18 points behind champions Liverpool.
-After defeating Real Madrid in the round of 16 of the 2019–20 Champions League, Guardiola's side faced Lyon in the single-elimination quarter-finals on 15 August 2020.
-City lost the match 3–1, hence being eliminated in the quarter-finals of the competition for the third season in a row.
+On 1 March, Manchester City beat Aston Villa 2–1 in the 2020 EFL Cup final, winning the competition for a third successive season.
+City finished second in the 2019–20 Premier League after a spring hiatus due to the COVID-19 pandemic.
+After defeating Real Madrid in the 2019–20 Champions League round of 16, Guardiola's side faced Lyon in the single-elimination quarter-finals on 15 August 2020.
+City lost the match 1–3 and was eliminated at the quarter-final stage for the third season in a row.